 The Length Indicator is used to delimit Upper Layer PDUs within the RLC data block.
 Additionally for Iu mode, a Length Indicator of value 63 may be used to indicate the presence of filler information within the RLC data block.
 If the first length indicator in the RLC data block is set to 63, then the entire RLC data block contains filler information.

 A Length Indicator of value 62 is used by a mobile station supporting network sharing to indicate the presence of a Selected PLMN Index field (see sub-clause 10.4.27) in the octet immediately following this Length Indicator.
 In this case, it shall always be the first Length Indicator in the RLC data block.

+A Length Indicator of value 61 is used by a mobile station supporting MS assisted Dedicated Core Network selection and indicates the presence of a DCN-ID value (see sub-clause 10.4.30) in the two octets immediately following this Length Indicator.

 The first Length Indicator (respectively, second length Indicator, if the first is of value 62, as described above) shall indicate the number of octets of the RLC data field belonging to the first Upper Layer PDU, the second Length Indicator (respectively third Length Indicator, if the first is of value 62, as described above) shall indicate the number of octets of the RLC data field belonging to the second Upper Layer PDU, etc. Only the last segment of any Upper Layer PDU of a TBF (either this segment carries the entire Upper Layer PDU or not) shall be identified with a Length Indicator within the corresponding RLC data block.